AMA alarmed by revellers at Qld club

 Fortitude Valley Safe Night Precinct president Jason Hirt says licensees know dance floors are off-limits to patrons.

-“There were messages among the owners yesterday (Saturday), all appalled and outraged, regarding it,” he told AAP.
+“There were messages among the owners …all appalled and outraged, regarding it,” he told AAP.

 “Everyone is aware the dance floor is off-limits and we’re hoping it doesn’t affect anyone else.”